Organic Chemistry Portal

 Abstract

-Sodium triacetoxyborohydride is a general, mild and selective reducing agent for the reductive amination of aldehydes and ketones.
-The scope of the reaction includes aliphatic acyclic and cyclic ketones, aliphatic and aromatic aldehydes, and primary and secondary amines including a variety of weakly basic and nonbasic amines.
-Limitations include reactions with aromatic and unsaturated ketones and some sterically hindered ketones and amines.
+Sodium triacetoxyborohydride is a general, mild, and selective reducing agent for the reductive amination of various aldehydes and ketones.
 1,2-Dichloroethane (DCE) is the preferred reaction solvent, but reactions can also be carried out in tetrahydrofuran and occasionally in acetonitrile.
-Acetic acid may be used as catalyst with ketone reactions, but it is generally not needed with aldehydes.
-Reactions are generally faster in DCE than in THF, and in both solvents, reactions are faster in the presence of AcOH.
+Acetic acid may be used as catalyst with ketone reactions.
 Acid sensitive functional groups such as acetals and ketals, and reducible functional groups such as C-C multiple bonds and cyano and nitro groups are tolerated.

 In the reductive amination of some aldehydes with primary amines where dialkylation is a problem, a stepwise procedure involving imine formation in MeOH followed by reduction with NaBH4 was developed.